 (7) Payments are only considered settled if we can dispose of the amount.

-(8) In case of the Purchaser’s default in payment, the statutory provisions are fully applicable.
+(8) Upon expiry of the payment deadline, the Purchaser shall be in default.
+In case of the Purchaser’s default in payment, the statutory provisions are fully applicable.

 (1) Unlimited contracts are subject to ordinary termination giving three months’ notice prior to the end of a calendar month, unless provided otherwise.